Protease: Based on catalytic residue

 Proteases were first grouped into 84 families according to their evolutionary relationship in 1993, and classified under four catalytic types: serine, cysteine, aspartic, and metallo proteases.
 The threonine and glutamic proteases were not described until 1995 and 2004 respectively.
-The mechanism used to cleave a peptide bond involves making an amino acid residue that has the cysteine and threonine (proteases) or a water molecule (aspartic, glutamic and metallo proteases) nucleophilic so that it can attack the peptide carbonyl group.
+The mechanism used to cleave a peptide bond involves making an amino acid residue that has the cysteine and threonine (proteases) or a water molecule (aspartic, glutamic and metalloproteases) nucleophilic so that it can attack the peptide carbonyl group.
 One way to make a nucleophile is by a catalytic triad, where a histidine residue is used to activate serine, cysteine, or threonine as a nucleophile.
 This is not an evolutionary grouping, however, as the nucleophile types have evolved convergently in different superfamilies, and some superfamilies show divergent evolution to multiple different nucleophiles.
+Metalloproteases, aspartic, and glutamic proteases utilize their active site residues to activate a water molecule, which then attacks the scissile bond.

 Peptide lyases

 A seventh catalytic type of proteolytic enzymes, asparagine peptide lyase, was described in 2011.
 Its proteolytic mechanism is unusual since, rather than hydrolysis, it performs an elimination reaction.
 During this reaction, the catalytic asparagine forms a cyclic chemical structure that cleaves itself at asparagine residues in proteins under the right conditions.
 Given its fundamentally different mechanism, its inclusion as a peptidase may be debatable.